jaffamonkey/mxb/src/pages/accessibility-statement.md

 ## This accessibility statement applies to the jaffamonkey Ltd website

 This website is run by jaffamonkey Ltd. We want as many people as possible to be able to use this website.
-For example, that means you should be able to:
+For example, that means you should be able to ...

 - change colours, contrast levels and fonts using browser or device settings
 - zoom in up to 200% without the text spilling off the screen